kohheepeace/graphql-ruby-crud-tutorial/docs/chapter03.md

 # Chap3 Create model and Dummy data

-**Goal of this chapter**
+!!! abstract "Goal of this chapter"
     1. Create User and Post model
     2. Create dummy data

 *This chapter is not related with graphql-ruby!